“Hey! Come in here and sit with us!”

 In the few minutes I had left before going to meet my friend, I talked about Creator God.
 I tried to communicate the big picture of God’s word, focusing on the birth of Jesus and why it is good news for humanity.

 “Yes.
 It’s more than a story or tradition.
+It is meant for all people.
 There are parts of every culture that can be used to worship Jesus.
 He came for everyone.
 Those cultural things may look different, but as believers in Jesus, we worship Him in faith together no matter what country we come from.
 He has shown us that His way is real and the way to know God.”

 I gave honest, simple answers to the questions they asked.